 Other types of travel to Cuba, which require the purchase of a visa, include Journalism, Business, Event, Diplomatic, or Family.

 Tourist Cards are generally issued for 30 days, and can be extended in-country for another 30 days.

 Different rules and different extension prices apply for different nationalities.
 The extension requires the purchase of a bank stamp before attending an immigration office.

-All travelers who enter Cuba must have insurance documentation.
-Health insurance has been mandatory since May 2010.
+All travelers who enter Cuba must have travel insurance (with medical cover) documentation.
+This has been mandatory since May 2010.

 Random checks made me made on entry; a definite check is made when you request to extend your stay (prorrogar) at an immigration office in Cuba.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.